Program Website: https://sph.unc.edu/nutr/unc-nutrition/student-life/nutr-degrees/

 The Department of Nutrition is uniquely situated in both the Gillings School of Global Public Health and the Medical School.
-In Nutritional Biochemistry, the core courses focus on macro- and micronutrients and their effects on normal and abnormal human metabolism.
+The core courses focus on macro- and micronutrients and their effects on normal and abnormal human metabolism.
 Advanced courses include Advanced Metabolism (NUTR845) and 2 electives that can be nutrition-specific courses such as NUTR861 Nutrition and Immunology or NUTR862 Epigenetics in Nutrition or can be from other departments (e.g. CBIO643 Cell Biology and MCRO614 Immunobiology).
 In the fall of their 3rd year, Nutrition students take NUTR994 Elements of Being a Scientist, a course that stresses professional development, including grant-writing, public speaking and ethics.
 There are three core courses required by the School of Public Health: BIOS600, EPID600 and SPHG600.